-As described in Note 6, in February 2021, we entered into a forward purchase contract with Archer for a number of electrically-powered vertical takeoff and landing aircraft ("eVTOL aircraft").
+As described in Note 7, in February 2021, we entered into a forward purchase contract with Archer for a number of eVTOL aircraft.
 The aggregate base commitment for the eVTOL aircraft is \$200.0 million, with an option to purchase additional aircraft.
 Our obligation to purchase the eVTOL aircraft is subject to the Company and Archer first agreeing in the future to a number of terms and conditions, which may or may not be met.

-As described in Note 6, in July 2021, we entered into a forward purchase contract with Heart for a number of fully electric aircraft.
+As described in Note 7, in July 2021, we entered into a forward purchase contract with Heart for a number of fully electric aircraft.
 The maximum aggregate base commitment for the aircraft is \$1,200.0 million, with an option to purchase additional aircraft.
 Our obligation to purchase the aircraft is subject to the Company and Heart first agreeing in the future to a number of terms and conditions, which may or may not be met.